MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/FinancialServices/FinancialServicesCommonDataModel/FinancialMarketProduct.md

 ### <a href=#islamicfinancecompliance name="islamicfinancecompliance">islamicfinancecompliance</a>

-Flag that a particular instrument is Shariah\x2dcompliant.
+Flag that a particular instrument is Shariah-compliant.
 First included in: FinancialServicesCommonDataModel/FinancialMarketProduct (this entity)

 #### Properties